nerdschoolbergen/react/exercise-4/README.md

 });
 ```

 As the name suggests, this is our application's _root reducer_, i.e. the top node of our state-tree.
-In this todo app we'll only need 1 reducer, but this is where we would connect all reducers we need to maintain our application's state.
+In this todo app we'll only need 1 reducer, but this is where we would connect all reducers we need to maintain our application's state if we had more than one.

 Let's create our reducer next.